-We've made the following important changes to the academic calendar for the fall 2020 semester.
+We've made the following important updates to the academic calendar for the 2020-2021 academic year.
 Our plans and schedule, of course, are dependent on the ongoing guidance from the state of Connecticut and public health officials.

 TUESDAY, NOV.
 24

-On-campus classes conclude at the end of the day.
-Students depart for Thanksgiving break and will not return to campus until Jan.
-17, after winter break.
+On-campus classes concluded at the end of the day.
+Students departed for Thanksgiving break and will not return to campus until the beginning of spring semester.
 This schedule reduces the risks of virus spread during flu season; allows for a thorough cleaning of all campus facilities; and limits the possibility of students, faculty, and staff returning to campus after potentially being exposed to the virus during travel over the Thanksgiving break.

 We recognize this change means less time for students in our residential and dining facilities.
 As a result, we have proactively reduced room and board costs by two weeks.
 Revised bills for residential students will reflect this reduction.
 See the cost reduction.